-At December 31, 2020, our properties with no attributed reserves are approximately 72,657 gross undeveloped acres and 60,668 net undeveloped acres.
+At December 31, 2021, our properties with no attributed reserves are approximately 71,444 gross undeveloped acres and 61,155 net undeveloped acres.
 All of the undeveloped land is in Alberta, Canada.
-We anticipate that approximately 15,528 net undeveloped acres of the mineral rights may expire before the end of the next fiscal year.
-We have executed on our strategy to acquire producing oil and natural gas properties on which there are significant in-fill and secondary recovery options for future development opportunities.
-There are no significant economic factors or uncertainties that affect the anticipated development or production activities on properties with no attributed reserves.
+We anticipate that approximately 9,280 net undeveloped acres of the mineral rights may expire before the end of the next fiscal year.
+There are no work commitments associated with any of the undeveloped lands.
+There are no significant economic factors or uncertainties that affect the development or production activities on properties with no attributed reserves and no development or production activity is anticipated.